Hatrickek/StackTower/README.md

 # StackTower
-Casual game made in one day.
+A casual game made inspired by the stack ball game made in just one day to challenge myself.
+This repo contains all the code I have written for the game.